orra-dev/agent-fragile-to-prod-guide/README.md

 2. Clone this repository
 3. Follow the orra's [installation instructions](https://github.com/orra-dev/orra?tab=readme-ov-file#installation).
 4. Follow the instructions in each stage's README.md file
-5. Run the provided scripts to see the improvements in action
+5. Run the provided scripts in each stage to see the improvements in action

 ## Example User Interaction